translate/l10n-guide/docs/guide/preparing_files_for_wordfast.rst

 Here's how:

 #.
 Open the document that contains Wordfast styles
 #.
-In MS Word, go Format -> Style, and click "Organizer"
+In MS Word, go :menuselection:`Format --> Style`, and click
+   :guilabel:`Organizer`
 #.
 In the organiser you'll see two documents open, namely the normal.dot and
    your current document.
-Simply select the tw4win styles in the current document, and click "Copy" to copy them to the normal.dot.
+Simply select the tw4win styles in the current document, and click :guilabel:`Copy` to copy them to the normal.dot.
 #.
-Close both documents in the organiser, and click OK etc
+Close both documents in the organiser, and click :guilabel:`OK` etc
 #.
 Close MS Word, and start MS Word again.
 See if the tw4win styles are now
    present in the styles dropdown list (usually upper left corner).